ahsan598/devops-projects-hands-on/vagrant-devops-vms/README.md

 ### 📌 Notes

-- You can define multiple VMs in one Vagrantfile using `config.vm.define`.
-- Make sure your host-only adapter doesn't conflict with existing network interfaces.
+- Vagrantfile dynamically reads from config.yaml
-- Ideal for repeatable local environments.
+- Ideal for offline testing or quick rebuilds
+- Not meant for production use

+---

+> 📘 **Note:** This setup is part of my personal DevOps lab for experimentation and hands-on learning.
+Use with caution in real environments.